RealZetaRiemann/CustomRecipeFinder/README.md

 - If a recipe calls for a generic oil it is not included, but if a specific oil is listed in the recipe, then it is included
 - Mayonnaise is shortened to mayo
 - Brown rice, jasmine rice, etc. are all just rice
+- Chickpea is listed as garbanzo bean (but it's chickpea flour, not garbanzo flour)
+- Squash are listed by the specific type (e.g., acorn squash)

 Feedback and ideas are always welcome!